Ontario, Canada • Complete 2025 Guide

 • Foreign checks or money orders

-• Payment apps without immediate confirmation
+• Payment apps lacking confirmation

 Fill Out the Paperwork